Core Terms

 It is not written as “Lumens” within this framework.

-Within that circulation layer, Lumen may be exchangeable inside the field, but only as context-bound value and not as a general currency or legal tender.
+Within that layer, Lumen may support context-bound circulation inside the field, but not as a general currency, automatic claim or forced form of acceptance.

-Lumen can only be released where carrying capacity is present.
-This may include recognised work, available stock, project value, event value, sponsorship, production, space, or another concrete source.
+This may include recognised work, available stock, project value, event value, sponsorship, production, space or another concrete source.

 In simple terms: